nycmeshnet/nycmeshnet.github.io/download/index.md

 * Click "Upload"
 * There are two loading screens here, and if you don't go through both, you will irreparably break the router.
 * Wait until it reboots
-* Make sure you are now running 5.5.10 and NOT 5.6.x.
-Seriously.
-Read this.
+* Make sure you are now running 5.5.10 and NOT 5.6.x or 6.x.
 Double check.
 Triple check.
-If not, you'll break the router.
+If not, you'll permanently break the router.
 * Download our firmware- [NSM5 XW download](http://nycmeshnet.github.io/download/NSM5-XW.html)
 * Go to [192.168.1.20](http://192.168.1.20), login and select "System" again
 * Click "Upload Firmware: Choose File"